darcy5d/Fintech-Project-3-Ledgermon-Lair/README.md

 - `os`: Handles directory and file operations.
 - `dotenv`: Loads environment variables from a `.env` file.
 - `json`: Manages JSON data for reading and writing purposes.
+- 'pragma solidity ^0.8.20'
+- 'ERC-721': Ethereum token standard
+- 'Ownable': Contract module which provides a basic access control mechanism, where there is an account (an owner) that can be granted exclusive access to specific functions.

 ## Workflow Summary

 ### Environment Setup